 This behavior is applicable to all 7210 SAS platforms where the feature supported has been added in both access-uplink mode and network mode of operation.
-See the 7210 SAS Software Release Notes 22.x.Rx for more information about which platform and MEPs or MIPs support this feature.
+See the 7210 SAS Software Release Notes 23.x.Rx for more information about which platform and MEPs or MIPs support this feature.

-- To enable DMM version 1 message processing on the 7210 SAS-D (access-uplink mode) and 7210 SAS-Dxp (access-uplink mode) platforms, the configure>eth-cfm>system>enable-dmmversion-interop command must be used. - To achieve better scaling on the 7210 SAS-D and 7210 SAS-Dxp, Nokia recommends that the MEPs are configured at specific levels.
+• To enable DMM version 1 message processing on the 7210 SAS-D (access-uplink mode) and 7210 SAS-Dxp (access-uplink mode) platforms, the following command must be used.

+configure eth-cfm system enable-dmm-version-interop

+- To achieve better scaling on the 7210 SAS-D and 7210 SAS-Dxp, Nokia recommends that the MEPs are configured at specific levels.
 The recommended levels are 0, 1, 3, and 7. - Ethernet rings are not configurable under all service types.
 Any service restrictions for the MEP direction or MIP support will override the generic capability of the Ethernet ring MPs.
 For more information about Ethernet rings, see the 7210 SAS-D, Dxp, K 2F1C2T, K 2F6C4T, K 3SFP+ 8C Interface Configuration Guide. - The supported minimum CCM transmission interval values vary depending on the MEP type and 7210 SAS platform.
 The following table lists the supported minimum CCM timer values.